Tumypmyp/any-task/README.md

 # Any tasks

-Anytype has great desktop, Android and iOS clients.
+[Anytype](https://github.com/anyproto/) has great desktop, Android and iOS clients.
 This project focuses on cross-platform compatibility using Dioxus, a modern Rust framework.

 The client is currently in active development and supports only the desktop version of Anytype.
-The Android version will become available upon the release of the Anytype API on Android.
+The Android version will become available after the release of Anytype API on Android.

 <div align="center">
   <img src="./notes/ui.jpg" width="1000">